Jupi2051/LensCrafters/README.md

 ## Introduction

-The LensCrafters project is a fully responsive dark mode website that showcases the LensCrafters restaurant and provides information about its meals and offerings.
+The LensCrafters project is a fully responsive dark mode website showcasing its portfolio and providing information about its photos.

 ## Technologies